alessandroBombelli/From-theORy-to-application-learning-to-optimize-with-Operations-Research-in-an-interactive-way/README.md

 # From theORy to application: learning to optimize with Operations Research in an interactive way

-This repository contains the main outcomes of an Open Education Stimulation Fund Project (https://www.tudelft.nl/en/open-science/funding/awarded-projects/open-education-stimulation-fund-2022) funded by the Tu Delft Library.
+This repository contains the main outcomes of an Open Education Stimulation Fund Project (https://www.tudelft.nl/en/open-science/funding/awarded-projects/open-education-stimulation-fund-2022) funded by the TU Delft Library.
 It contains:

 - a pdf and LaTeX source files of the book "From theORy to application: learning to optimize with Operations Research in an interactive way", where several topics revolving around Operations Research (OR) are explained (folder **Books**)
 - worked-out coded examples that are linked to some of the examples showcased in the book (folder **Codes**)